bertman12/wc3-w3ts-frame-components/README.md

 #### CreateThemed

-This is the most 2nd most convenient and customizable way to create frame components.
+This is the most convenient and customizable way to create frame components and save time from repeating options.

 This method allows you to create a component using saved styles and configurations.